Building a Code System

 A well-structured code list is important for further analysis, where you look for relationships and patterns in the data, with the goal of integrating all results to tell a coherent story.
 If, as in a survey, you only have questions with the answer categories "yes" and "no" in your questionnaire, your data will only consist of nominal variables.
 This means that the analysis is limited and does not go beyond the descriptive level.
-This is like a code list that consists of a set of codes whose analysis level remains indefinite.
+This is comparable to a codebook that consists of a set of codes whose analysis level remains indefinite.
+The aim of building a code system is that you can access your data through the codes and that you can make full use of the analysis tools.

 - Each code is distinct, its meaning is different from the meaning of any other code.